tplassman/compop/README.md

 ## Usage

-1. Scaffold out the global components array and state object in your HTML layout file.
+1. Scaffold out the global components array and optional state object and storage mechanism in your HTML layout file.
 Note: the "YOUR_SITE_GLOBAL" key is a convention to encapsulate your components from other scripts in the `window`

 ```html